State Grant Opportunities

 To apply for, participate in, or work on a federal-aid project, your organization may need to meet certain training requirements.
 For more information about these requirements, upcoming training opportunities, and other helpful tools and resources, visit our LPA Training, Tools & Resources webpage.

 Information on the 2026 awards, can be found below.

 New Process for Applying for Federal Grant - State Budget Agency Federal Assistance Process

 During the last legislative session (2019) the Indiana Code was revised to require approval from the State Budget Agency before participating in federal assistance opportunities, which includes: applying for federal assistance, submitting a federal form required to receive federal assistance and requesting or accepting amendments to a federal award.
 This includes all grant funds that come into INDOT regardless of who requested the grant.
 As you are aware all federal transportation awards are received by INDOT and then passed through to the local entities and others through a federal aid project.
-We are requesting that any local unit of government, that has sought or will seek federal grants under BUILD, INFRA, or any USDOT sponsored program, work with their local district program director to complete the necessary documentation required by the State Budget Agency.
+We are requesting that any local unit of government, that has sought or will seek federal grants under RAISE, INFRA, or any USDOT sponsored program, work with their local district program director to complete the necessary documentation required by the State Budget Agency.

 It is important to keep in mind that INDOT needs at least a 45 day lead prior to the application deadline.
 The District Office will work with INDOT’s Project Finance Division to secure the proper authority for grant submittal.
 Because the federal funds flow through INDOT and INDOT is required to notify the State Budget Agency of possible additional federal funding it is imperative that we all work together.

 - Community Crossings Matching Grant (CCMG) does not include federal funds, and does not require LPA’s to complete this procedure; CCMG are state funds.